cea-trust-platform/trust-documentation/doc/source/user_tutorials/validation_form.md

 ```bash
 Run_fiche -export_pdf
 ```
-which will create a PDF in the local repository that replicates the results of your validation form.
+which will create a PDF in the build directory that replicates the results of your validation form.

 Now, we are going to change the validation form.
-Launch it by doing:
+Launch it using:
 ```
 Run_fiche &
 ```

 First, let's add the mesh plot in the report.
-To do so, at end of the notebook, add a new Markdown block:
+To do so, add a new Markdown cell at end of the notebook:
 ```markdown
 ## Additional information
 ### Mesh visualization